 The ad campaign featured animated Spiffits “spokesboxes.”
 It took the form of commercials, produced using single-frame stop-motion filming techniques and moldable rubber box puppets.
 This was hot stuff 30 years ago and was considered an innovative animation technique.

-By making these spokesboxes, Spiffits had inadvertently become somewhat kid friendly.
-Thus the campaign was rendered more memorable to my still evolving brain.
-I could care less about what worked best for cleaning the house, but I really wanted these Spiffits as toys.
+By making these spokesboxes, Spiffits had inadvertently become somewhat kid-friendly.
+Thus, the campaign was rendered more memorable to my still evolving brain.
+I couldn't care less about what worked best for cleaning the house, but I really wanted these Spiffits as toys.
 After all, who would not want to run to the toy store and purchase THESE dirt fighters.